 Eastern State Penitentiary

 Eastern State Penitentiary was once the most famous and expensive prison in the world, but stands today in ruin, a haunting world of crumbling cellblocks and empty guard towers.
 Known for its grand architecture and strict discipline, this was the world's first true "penitentiary," a prison designed to inspire penitence, or true regret, in the hearts of prisoners.
-Its vaulted, sky-lit cells once held many of America's most notorious criminals, including bank robber "Slick Willie" Sutton and Al Capone.
+Its vaulted, sky-lit cells held approximately 80,000 people during its 142 years of operation, including bank robber "Slick Willie" Sutton and "Scarface" Al Capone.

-Visitors will tour the historic site using a modified version of “The Voices of Eastern State” Audio Tour, the organization’s signature program, which is narrated by actor Steve Buscemi and features the voices of former prisoners and correctional staff.
-The audio tour guides visitors through the penitentiary complex, and now includes access to spaces previously closed, including Cellblock 11, which houses several site-specific artist installations; and the prison’s synagogue and accompanying exhibit on Jewish life.
-These expanded offerings are included with admission and available to visitors for the first time since the onset of the pandemic.
+Visitors tour the historic site using “The Voices of Eastern State” Audio Tour, the organization’s signature program, which is narrated by actor Steve Buscemi and features the voices of former prisoners and correctional staff.
+The audio tour guides visitors through the penitentiary complex.
+Explore history exhibits like the synagogue, Al Capone's Cell, and Death Row.
+Learn more about the criminal justice reform today with The Big Graph and Prisons Today.
+View a collection of critically acclaimed, site-specific artist installations.

 Service Animals Welcome